 Maharashtra CM assures complete farm loan waiver

 Maharashtra Chief Minister Uddhav Thackeray on Wednesday assured a complete farm loan waiver in the state.
-Thackeray's statement came a day after the Shiv Sena- led government formally approved a loan waiver scheme under which short-term crop loan up to Rs 2 lakh taken by farmers between April 1, 2015-March 31, 2019, will be written off.
+Thackeray's statement came a day after the Shiv Sena- led government formally approved a loan waiver scheme under which short-term crop loan up to Rs 2 lakh taken by farmers between April 1, 2015, to March 31, 2019, will be written off.

 Under the scheme, short-term restructured crop loan arrears up to September 30, 2019, will also be waived.
 "We have waived loans worth Rs 2 lakh (per farmer) as immediate relief to cultivators.
 But we will also make sure that their entire (crop) loan is waived," Thackeray said.